How to Optimize Your Digital Marketing Campaign

-Clear call to action: Social media platforms are built in with various call-to-action options.
-For example on Twitter, users can like, retweet, or reply to a tweet with one click, or on Facebook, users can similarly react to any post with ease, even buy products directly from page.
-Therefore, when sharing messages, posts, images or videos, the company should include clear course of action it wishes its users to take.
+- Clear call to action: Social media platforms are built-in with various call-to-action options.
+For example on Twitter, users can like, retweet, or reply to a tweet with one click, or on Facebook, users can similarly react to any post with ease, even buy products directly from the page.
+Therefore, when sharing messages, posts, images or videos, the company should include a clear course of action it wishes its users to take.

 In your opinion, what is the best digital marketing platform?

-Closely monitor customers’ responses: The company needs to constantly monitor feedbacks from its customers.
+- Closely monitor customers’ responses: The company needs to constantly monitor feedback from its customers.
 For example, on social media, the company should actively respond, answer and follow-up customers’ comments and posts in a timely manner.
-Similarly, customers’ queries through company’s website or email need to be handled professionally within a specified amount of time.
+Similarly, customers’ queries through the company’s website or email need to be handled professionally within a specified amount of time.

-Providing online customer service facilities: The company can provide customers with convenient options on its website such as list of frequently asked questions, online inquiry forms, online chat with an employees, etc.
+- Providing online customer service facilities: The company can provide customers with convenient options on its website such as list of frequently asked questions, online inquiry forms, online chat with employees, etc.